Are you planning to make any resolutions for the upcoming new year?

 Goals and accomplishments should be akin with resolutions.
 After all, one SHOULD be resolute in their goals.
 Should be…but not always.
 According to Forbes, 40% of Americans make new year’s resolutions each year, but only 8% are successful.
 Why on earth would so many fail at improving themselves?
 Just my opinion, but I believe it's because many have set the bar too high and aim for unreasonable expectations.
 A goal could be as simple as finally making that doctor's appointment you've been putting off.
 Or cleaning out the basement.
 Or rearranging the liquor pantry--see where I'm going with this?

 Actually, journaling and planning is really a fun, relaxing and creative activity in and of itself.
-Why not grab some washi tape, stickers and gel pens in purdy colors and have at it?
+Why not grab some washi tape, stickers and gel pens in purdy colors and really have at it?
+You may find you enjoy it, and it could turn out to be a whole new hobby for you!

 To give you a few ideas of what's on my to-do list, here are some of the (less personal) “resolutions” going into my planner this year: